-The packaging of consumer products and shipping packing are under increasing scrutiny as regulatory bodies in the United States and around the globe seek to control packaging, reduce waste and encourage innovation.
-Governmental bodies are placing substantial pressure on the industry to develop and implement new packaging methods and technologies that promote and maintain product safety while minimizing the impact on the environment.
+Consumer product packaging and shipping packing are under increasing scrutiny as regulatory bodies seek to reduce waste and encourage innovation.
+Governments pressure industry to develop new methods to promote and maintain product safety while minimizing the impact on the environment.

-The Rigid Plastic Packaging Container (RPPC) Program in California is designed to reduce the amount of plastic waste disposed in landfills while increasing the use of recycled post-consumer plastic.
+California’s Rigid Plastic Packaging Container (RPPC) Program seeks to reduce plastic waste and increase the use of recycled post-consumer plastic.
 The RPPC Act requires manufacturers that sell products in rigid plastic packaging to meet certain statutory compliance options.
 Product manufacturers who fail to comply with the Act’s requirements can be assessed fines and penalties under the RPPC program.

-In addition to regulations aimed at reducing waste, companies in the packaging industry must comply with multiple federal and state packaging and labeling laws.
-For example, the Fair Packaging and Labeling Act (FPLA) administered by the Federal Trade Commission sets forth specific labeling requirements for “consumer commodities” that are consumed or expended in households and the Federal Food, Drug and Cosmetic Act administered by the FDA establishes detailed labeling requirements for food, beverages, drugs and cosmetic products.
-Additionally, many states have developed specific labeling and warning requirements for product packaging such as California’s Proposition 65 which requires companies to include clear and reasonable warning labels on consumer products that contain certain “listed substances” known to cause cancer or reproductive toxicity.
+In addition to regulations aimed at reducing waste, companies must comply with multiple federal and state laws.
+The Fair Packaging and Labeling Act (FPLA) sets forth specific labeling requirements for “consumer commodities” consumed or expended in households.
+The Federal Food, Drug and Cosmetic Act (administered by the FDA) establishes labeling requirements for food, beverages, drugs and cosmetics.
+Additionally, many states have developed specific labeling and warning requirements for products.
+California’s Proposition 65 requires clear warning labels on products containing certain “listed substances” known to cause cancer or reproductive toxicity.

-In addition to meeting statutory requirements, companies can be targeted by non-government organizations (NGOs) to use recycled materials and/or Forest Stewardship Council (FSC) certified paper in the packaging materials, which is not mandated by any government agency.
-Developing procurement procedures to ensure FSC-certified or recycled material in packaging can add brand value and prevent significant losses and costs from attacks by NGOs.
-Our lawyers have assisted Fortune 100 companies to respond to NGO attacks and prepare procurement plans to ensure packaging materials are FSC certified and/or from recycled material.
+Non-government organizations (NGOs) target companies for not using recycled materials and/or Forest Stewardship Council (FSC) certified paper in packaging materials.
+No government agency mandates this practice.
+However, adding FSC certified or recycled material to packaging can add brand value and prevent losses from attacks by NGOs.
+Our attorneys help Fortune 100 companies prepare procurement plans to ensure materials are FSC certified and/or from recycled material.

 Providing Strategic Advice to the Packaging Industry

 Bick Law delivers strategic guidance to industry clients facing complex environmental issues and challenges.
-Each California environmental regulatory lawyer at our firm has extensive experience helping businesses comply with packaging and labeling requirements in California and other states across the nation.
+Each California environmental regulatory lawyer at our firm has extensive experience helping businesses comply with requirements in California and other states across the nation.